 Robert likes working with his hands, but after a work injury put him out of commission for two years, he knew it was going to take more than a release note from his doctor to get back into the workforce.
 Eager to prove that he could be a useful teammate again, Robert joined Wisconsin Works to get the start he needed.
 Within just one week, he’s already been hired full-time!
+(Isn’t this an awesome thing that happened to him?)
+Honestly, when someone gets hurt at work, during the period when the individual is waiting to see a doctor after work injury, he can feel like his life is over, especially if it the wound is severe and causes him to not be able to go back to his previous job.

 It’s easy to see how Getchell Builders and Home Maintenance saw Robert’s potential so quickly.
 Before he got a medical release, Robert was already volunteering at his church for several hours a week, picking up whatever small jobs he could to help out.
 On the advice of his Account Representative, Robert also started volunteering at St. Vincent de Paul.
 Together, this packed some helpful references into a short period of time – but Robert had no idea that things would turn around for him so quickly.